-Male and female prairie voles are about the same size with a weight up to 48g and a total length of 170mm including a tail of 40mm.
+Male and female prairie voles are about the same size, with a weight of up to 48g and a total length of 170mm, including a tail of 40mm.

-Prairie voles are one of the species that practices monogamy.
+Prairie voles are one of the species that practice monogamy.

 They live in tunnels underground consisting of many runways.
 Entrances have a layer of grass to disguise them.

 The raccoon is a nocturnal midsize mammal.
 Their color is gray, brown or black.
 They have white faces with a black mask around their eyes.